campug/learning-resources/README.rst

   work out how to find previous years)

 Both conferences have talks at all technical levels, as well as talks about things that aren't directly to do with programming.
-Lightning talk[#] sessions can be expecially worth watching.
+Lightning talk [#]_ sessions can be especially worth watching.

 .. [#] Short talks, of less than 5 minutes, on any topic at all.